-1. Google My Business Profile: While it’s important to have a website for your small business, now more than ever it’s extremely important to have a Google My Business (GMB) profile.
+1. Google Business Profile: While it’s important to have a website for your small business, now more than ever it’s extremely important to have a Google Business Profile (GBP).
 It’s known to be the #1 ranking factor for local map packs!
-Being consistent with your business information and optimizing your GMB profile are necessary steps to increase your local rankings in the local pack.
+Being consistent with your business information and optimizing your profile are necessary steps to increase your local rankings in the local pack.
 When individuals search for your small business information, it’s important to have the information on your profile and for it to be up-to-date.

-Tip #1: Use tools to help find what people are searching for and select the right target and supporting keywords for your business.
+Tip #1: Use tools to help find what people are searching for and select the right target and supporting keywords relating to the business.
 Keyword intent is arguably the most important factor here.
 It will be extremely difficult, if at all possible, for a page to rank if the content does not match up with the intent of the selected keywords.
-Do a manual search of your selected keywords and see what Google is rewarding for those queries.
-If it makes sense for your business and audience, create something even better than aligns with that intent.
+Do a manual search of the selected keywords and see what Google is rewarding for those queries.
+If it makes sense for the business and its target audience, create content that is even better than what is currently ranking and that aligns with the searcher’s intent.

 For a list of free and paid keyword research tools, check out what we use below!

 Google Search Console: Every business should be taking advantage of this free tool that collects valuable data and provides insight on how to enhance your marketing strategy.
 Learn how to set up your Google Search Console account with our easy step-by-step guide.
 Google Search Console (GSC) does not list the average search volume for keywords, but it does show impression, click, and positioning data for various date ranges.
 GSC is a great keyword research tool because it shows what people are actually searching for that your website shows up in the SERPs for in some way shape or form.